IBM/tnco-package-examples/apache-ansible-demo/docs/adopt.md

 ```

 10. Verify that the stack is adopted successfully.
-    1. Open the IBM Telco Network Cloud - Orchestration UI.
+    1. Open the IBM Telco Network Cloud Manager - Orchestration UI.
     2. Click Recent Assembly Instances.
 You see the adopted assembly.
     3. Open the Execution History of the adopted assembly.
 You see a completed successful adopt lifecycle intent.
     4. Click Topology and verify that the public_ip property contains the Apache server IP address.

-11. Verify that the adopted assembly can be managed by IBM Telco Network Cloud - Orchestration.
+11. Verify that the adopted assembly can be managed by IBM Telco Network Cloud Manager - Orchestration.
     1. In the Topology View, click New Intent, and then click Make Inactive.
 This action triggers a Stop lifecycle transition that shuts down the Apache server.
     2. After the transition completes, paste the IP address of the Apache server into a web browser that has connectivity to the OpenStack public network.
 Verify that the Apache server is no longer reachable.
 You receive an HTTP error status ERR_CONNECTION_REFUSED.
     3. Restart the Apache server.
 Click New Intent and then click Make Active.
 Refresh the web browser page that points to the Apache server IP address.
 You see a message that indicates that the Apache server is up and running.